 - To further protect the products, infant formula and other formula products are usually sold in tamper-evident packaging, which is designed to help you see if someone has opened or interfered with the packaging. - Parents should follow Ministry for Primary Industries (MPI) advice on how to ensure formula is free from contamination or tampering.
-Their advice to consumers is that if any food product appears to have been tampered with for example, seals broken or punctured then it should not be consumed and it should be reported to the Ministry for Primary Industries on o800 o08 333 or info@nzfoodinfo.govt.nz.
-This advice will be available on this web link: www.foodprotection.govt.nz/for-consumers/ways-to-check-for-tampering
+Their advice to consumers is that if any food product appears to have been tampered with for example, seals broken or punctured then it should not be consumed and it should be reported to the Ministry for Primary Industries on 0800 008 333 or info@nzfoodinfo.govt.nz.
+This guidance will be downloaded from the following website: www.foodprotection.govt.nz/for-consumers/ways-to-check-for-tampering